SamirTalwar/monospacedmonologues.com/content/posts/2017-11-03--facilitating-better-code-reviews.md

 After understanding the changes made, we can ensure that they check both boxes:

-  * design a solution that targets the problem at hand
+- design a solution that targets the problem at hand
-  * implement the solution to a sufficient standard of quality
+- implement the solution to a sufficient standard of quality

 Paraphrasing [Steve Freeman][@sf105], you need to solve the problem right, but you also need to solve the right problem.

 For many of us, code review is the last reasonable port of call for verifying these.
 While we can always fix them later, the cost goes up by orders of magnitude, especially if we realise the solution is wrong only after customer feedback.
-It's incredibly important that the whole team agrees with the solution (or [disagrees and commits][Disagree and commit]), and understands it to the degree that they can maintain it if and when something goes horribly wrong.
+It's incredibly important that the whole team agrees with the solution (or [disagrees and commits][disagree and commit]), and understands it to the degree that they can maintain it if and when something goes horribly wrong.

 Code is hard, but people are harder.